Trai Nimtawat

-Trai Nimtawat (Thai: ตรัย นิ่มทวัฒน์; born January 14, 2001), nicknamed Neo (Thai: นีโอ) is a Thai actor signed to GMMTV, for which he is best known for his roles in Fish upon the Sky (2021), The Eclipse (2022), and Only Friends (2023).
+Trai Nimtawat (ตรัย นิ่มทวัฒน์, born 14 January 2001), nicknamed Neo (นีโอ) is a Thai actor signed to GMMTV, for which he is best known for his roles in Fish upon the Sky (2021), The Eclipse (2022), and Only Friends (2023).
 He is also a former basketball player and a member of Thailand's national youth team, who won bronze at the 2018 ASEAN School Games.

 Early life and education

 Trai was born and raised in Bangkok, Thailand.
 He completed his secondary education at Bangkok Christian College and is currently studying at Bangkok University in the Faculty of Business Ownership and Management.

 Career

 In 2018, at the age of 16, Trai was signed as an artist under the production and talent agency GMMTV and subsequently quit his basketball career to focus on acting.
 That same year, he made his acting television debut as a main character in the series 'Cause You're My Boy.
 He continued to act with roles in Wolf, Tonhon Chonlatee, and the Girl Next Room series.

 In 2021, Trai played a main role alongside Thanawin Teeraphosukarn (Louis) in Fish upon the Sky.
 They would then work together again in The Eclipse and reprise their roles in the anthology series Our Skyy 2.

 In 2023, Trai made his film acting debut in My Precious.
 Later that year, he joined the cast of the ensemble series Only Friends as Boston, and played Fire in Cooking Crush.

 In 2024, Trai reprised his role of Mai in the television adaptation of My Precious: The Series.
-He also starred in A Love So Beautiful.
-He is set to appear in the upcoming series, My Golden Blood.
+He also starred in A Love So Beautiful and in 2025 he appeared in the series, My Golden Blood.
+He is currently set to reprise his role as Boston in the upcoming series, Only Friends: Dream On.